To Hell or Barbados

 To Hell or Barbados is the fourth studio album by Irish singer-songwriter Damien Dempsey released in Ireland and the UK in June 2007.
 An expanded edition was released on 2 November 2007, complete with a bonus CD of additional material.

-The album name and title track are taken from the book of the same name by Sean O'Callaghan, a garbled account of the thousands of Irish people transported to the Caribbean during the Cromwellian conquest of Ireland (see Irish slaves myth).
+The album name and title track are taken from the book of the same name by Sean O'Callaghan, an account of the thousands of Irish people transported to the Caribbean during the Cromwellian conquest of Ireland.